nonlining/CarND/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This implemntations are on my project4.ipynb block ** Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position **
+This implemntations are on my project4.ipynb **Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position** block.

 ![alt text][image10]